RaulFD-creator/biobrigit/README.md

 There are many parameters that can be also tuned, though default use is reccomended.

 * `--model`: Which CNN model is to be used.
-Two options available `BrigitCNN` which is the default model with highest performance and `TinyBrigit`, which is a smaller model for improved computational efficiency, though it has demonstrated lower performance.
+Two options are currently available: `BrigitCNN` which is the default model and `TinyBrigit`, which is a smaller model for improved computational efficiency, though it has lower accuracy.
 * `--device`: Whether to use GPU acceleration (`cuda`) or not (`cpu`).
 By default, it uses GPU if available.
-* `--device_id`: which of the available GPU devices should be used for the calculations.
-In case a given system has more than one GPU available.
+* `--device_id`: Which of the available GPU devices should be used for the calculations in case that there are more than one GPU available.
 By default, it uses the device labelled as 0.
 * `--outputfile`: Name of the outputfiles.
 The file extensions (`.txt` and `.pdb`) will be added automatically.
 * `--max_coordinators`: Number of maximum coordinators expected.
 By default, 2.
 It only affects the range of values assigned to the probes.
 * `--residues`: Number of most likely coordinating residues.
 By default, 10.